71/dance/src/commands/README.md

 Run code.

 There are two ways to invoke this command.
-The first one is to provide an `input` string argument.
-This input must be a valid JavaScript string, and will be executed with full access to the [Dance API](../api/README.md).
+The first one is to provide an `code` string argument.
+This code must be a valid JavaScript string, and will be executed with full access to the [Dance API](../api/README.md).
 For instance,

 ```json